 If you don't feel like reading all the text below here are the basics:

 Over 25 years old, and still basically stock...

 No problem, some forms, but easy to do.
 The DOT has a 25 year cut off and the EPA has a 21 year cut off, so on an older Rover you are all set, no real hassles.
 However the 110 has to be in original form.
-No engine swaps, no huge modifications from the way it came from the factory.
+No engine swaps, No galvanized frames, No huge modifications from the way it came from the factory.

 If you think putting the VIN from an older truck onto a newer truck, or taking an old truck and "rebuilding" it with all the parts from a new truck will get you into the clear have a look at what happened to people doing that before:

 If you believe the numerous UK companies out there that say they will fully restore an older 110 to fully new specifications and that this is legal, have a look at this letter from the NHTSA:

 Also check here:

 If it is in another country, and not 25 years old or older...

 It has to be a certain year and model.

 For a list of the years and models that can be imported go here: (They call it "the good list")